 Each of the spots on this map represents a charging session on our trip.
-Click them for information about each session!
-(Click here for the full page, full functionality map.)

 The color of the spot indicates how green each local/regional electrical utility provider is; the size of the spot indicates how much CO2 was saved during each charge session.